joaossmacedo/Traceroute/README.md

 # Traceroute
-Traceroute implementation for MacOs and Linux
+Traceroute implementation for MacOs and Linux</br>
 Python 2.7

 To run this code you're going to have to type "sudo python traceRT.py {{ target }} {{ hops }}" where {{ target }} is your target and {{ hops }} is the max number of hops allowed.